Eight O'Clock Coffee: History

 By 1930, Eight O'Clock was the most popular brand of coffee in the United States, with over a quarter of the nation's market share in that decade.
 In the autumn of 1933, packaging was redesigned again to reflect the then-popular Art Deco style.
 These changes introduced the distinctive font used on the packaging for nearly 70 years.
 To boost sales and reinforce the repackaging effort, similarly-styled coffee mills were installed in stores, a great convenience for customers.)

 By the late 1950s, however, A&P began a decline it was never to recover from.
 The deaths of George L. and John A. Hartford, the last two surviving children of George H. Hartford who shepherded the chain to prominence, failed to yield a capable successor.
 The next two decades were marked by contraction, including closing stores and leaving some mass U.S. markets to more vigorous competition.

 Seeking to expand its revenues in spite of the contraction of its bricks-and-mortar stores, in 1979 the company licensed its branding division, Compass Foods, Inc., to sell Eight O'Clock Coffee to other retailers, including competing supermarket chains.

 Interested in the cash, A&P's investors spun off the Eight O'Clock Coffee brand in 2003 to Gryphon Investors, a private equity firm based in San Francisco, California, which then established the independent Eight O'Clock Coffee Company.
 After introducing its own line of coffee, the company was sold by Gryphon to Tata Global Beverages in 2006.

 In 2009 Consumer Reports rated Eight O'Clock Coffee's 100 percent Colombian brew as the "best buy" for ground brews, not only beating well-known mass-market brands such as Folgers and Maxwell House but high-end industry bar-setting Starbucks.

 On August 8, 2013, the entire Eight O'Clock Coffee line was revamped with new packaging and new flavors.

 Coffee products

 Until 2003, Eight O'Clock Coffee only came in original whole bean.
 Packaged in an all-red bag, the coffee could be ground at A&P stores by consumers using convenient grinders.

-The 2003 lineup

-From 2003 until August 8, 2013, Eight O'Clock Coffee line included eleven variants, including decaffeinated and flavored, all in 11 to 42 oz bags, both whole bean and ground.
-Originally in all-color bags, the packaging was changed in 2010 to white bags with color coding.
+The packaging was changed in 2010 to white bags with color coding.
+In 2013 flavors were packaged in identical red bags, returning to Eight O'Clock's traditional pre-2003 look.

-The 2003 coffee line, which was refreshed in 2010, was as follows: